Evaluating Real Estate Investment Platforms: An In-Depth Look at Roots, BlackStone’s BREIT, and YieldStreet’s Alternative Income Fund

 Performance

-All platforms have delivered returns to their investors with Roots leading the way.
+All platforms have delivered returns to their investors with Roots generating some great returns.

 However, it's crucial to note that past performance is not a guarantee of future results.
 There are always risks in investing, and it's essential to understand them before investing your money.